Relation between irrationality and regularity for $ C^1 $ conjugacy of $ C^2 $ circle diffeomorphisms to rigid rotations: Modulus of continuity

 Although modulus of continuity can be defined in various ways, Dini integrability condition on modulus of continuity is universal and appears frequently in various fields, including dynamical systems and PDEs.
-Specifically, a modulus of continuity $ \varpi(x) $ on $ \left( {0,\delta } \right] $ with $ \delta>0 $ is said to satisfy the \textit{Dini condition} (or be of Dini continuous type) if
+Specifically, a modulus of continuity $ \varpi(x) $ on $ \left( {0,\delta } \right] $ with $ \delta>0 $ is said to satisfy the \textit{Dini condition} (or be of Dini continuous type) \cite{CCM} if

-As an example, for the Logarithmic H\"older's type $ \varpi \sim {\left( {\log {x^{ - 1}}} \right)^{ - \alpha }} $ with $ \alpha>0 $ above, then $ \varpi $ satisfies the Dini condition \eqref{DINI} if and only if $ \alpha>1 $ at this point.
+As an example, for the Logarithmic H\"older type $ \varpi \sim {\left( {\log {x^{ - 1}}} \right)^{ - \alpha }} $ with $ \alpha>0 $ above, then $ \varpi $ satisfies the Dini condition \eqref{DINI} at this point if and only if $ \alpha>1 $.
 Note that the Dini condition can also be characterized with respect to the summability of evaluated along geometric sequences, see \cite{arxiv}.
 Namely, \eqref{DINI} holds if and only if

 for any $ \theta \in (0,1) $.
 Actually we can verify that